Presented to the Fortieth (1973) General Assembly of the Orthodox Presbyterian Church

 The elements listed in verse 16 as making up the “shadow” must be derived from, and explained in terms of, their Old Testament antecedents.

-"Meat" and "drink."
-If these are part of the "shadow" of which "the body is Christ's," what are their Old Testament origins?
+“Meat” and “drink.”
+If these are part of the “shadow” of which “the body is Christ’s,” what are their Old Testament origins?
 They cannot refer to the Mosaic dietary laws (contrary to many commentators), since there were no such laws on matters of drink.
-(The only rules about drink apply to priests on duty and to Nazarites—Leviticus 10:9; Numbers 6:3—and were not applicable to the ordinary believers to whom Paul writes.)
+(The only rules about drink apply to priests on duty and to Nazarites [Lev.
+10:9; Num.
+6:3] and were not applicable to the ordinary believers to whom Paul writes.)
 Much less can they refer to some hyper-pious additions to the law made by overzealous Jews.

 There is no other meaning for these two words in Colossians 2:16 that fits the meaning of the “shadow,” and is thus drawn from the Old Testament, except that which understands them as referring to meat- and drink-offerings.

-"Feast, new moon, sabbath."
+“Feast, new moon, sabbath.”
 The second group of terms used by Paul is more crucial for the present study.
 In the order followed by Paul, the equivalent expression occurs only in Hosea 2:11 and Ezekiel 45:17 (see above).
-In reverse order, "sabbaths, new moons, feasts," it occurs in I Chronicles 23:31; 2 Chronicles 2:4; 8:13; 31:3 and Nehemiah 10:33 (all reflecting post-exilic terminology).
-And all of these are quite clearly derived from Numbers 28, 29.
+In reverse order, “sabbaths, new moons, feasts,” it occurs in 1 Chronicles 23:31; 2 Chronicles 2:4; 8:13; 31:3 and Nehemiah 10:33 (all reflecting post-exilic terminology).
+And all of these are quite clearly derived from Numbers 28–29.

 Even a cursory examination of these references makes it clear that Paul’s “sabbath” can only mean the weekly Sabbaths.

-In Numbers 28 and 29, the subject throughout is the official sacrifices to be offered by the priests in God's house in behalf of the whole covenant people (cf. 29:39, where these official sacrifices are distinguished from such individual worship as "your vows, and your freewill offerings").
-These official sacrifices are prescribed for each day (28:3-8); for each weekly Sabbath (28:9, 10); for each new moon (28:11-15); and in detail for each of the annual feasts (28:16-29:38).
-The subject is not the individual worshipper's offerings, nor his personal acts of worship on those days, but the system of official sacrifices to be made for all Israel.
+In Numbers 28–29, the subject throughout is the official sacrifices to be offered by the priests in God’s house in behalf of the whole covenant people (cf. 29:39, where these official sacrifices are distinguished from such individual worship as “your vows, and your freewill offerings”).
+These official sacrifices are prescribed for each day (28:3–8); for each weekly Sabbath (28:9–10); for each new moon (28:11–15); and in detail for each of the annual feasts (28:16–29:38).
+The subject is not the individual worshipper’s offerings, nor his personal acts of worship on those days, but the system of official sacrifices to be made for all Israel.

 Ezekiel 45:17, besides its reference to “meat” and “drink,” also gives the same catalog of three kinds of days.
 Here the reference is to the “prince” of the ideal Israel of Ezekiel’s vision who shall offer these same official sacrifices in behalf of the covenant people.